iotaledger/chronicle.rs/CONTRIBUTING.md

 ### Building a new feature

-To build a new feature, check out a new branch based on the `develop` branch, and be sure to consider the following:
+To build a new feature, check out a new branch based on the `develop` branch.

-- Make sure that your feature is supported on mobile and desktop devices

-- If the feature includes public-facing text, make sure to follow the [localization instructions](/docs/dev/localisation.md)
-- **TODO**: Update the localization.md
 </details>

 <br>